 - Stay warm all night long.
 A long sleeve pair of pyjamas and a warm pair of socks is essential for those hoping to stay warm at night.
 Have an extra blanket or duvet close by (although if you have a 13.5 tog you probably won’t need one).
 Ian’s curled up in jumpers too before now – you know the jumper you bought him for Christmas is a good one when it’s cozy and comfy enough to go to sleep in!

 - Wrap up outdoors – Don’t underestimate the warming power of a proper coat, hat, scarf or gloves.
 All are easily removable if you do get too hot and a hat, scarf, gloves combo should fit snugly into your bag.
+I still have the cutest pair of fox gloves that my sister gave me years ago, back when What Does The Fox Say was a thing.

 - Wrap up indoors.
 Scarves and gloves are not just for outdoors.
 A light scarf and some fingerless gloves in the evenings can make a big difference to how warm you feel.
 Granted, you’re probably less inclined to try this if you have a boiler that works, but I tried it out of necessity and I’d definitely do it again.